 Canepina’s six-hour clock has been on that wall for years, for centuries, without anyone ever having noticed.

 Since it stopped working, no one has ever paid it any attention!
 People have walked by it for years without ever realising it existed!
-Yet there it is, above the door to the Salone Del Quarto Stato, or “Hall of the Common Folk”, in Canepina’s Museum of Folk Traditions (Guide of Canepina), which was a Carmelite Convent back in the 1600’s.
+Yet there it is, above the door to the Salone Del Quarto Stato, or “Hall of the Common Folk”, in Canepina’s Museum of Folk Traditions, which was a Carmelite Convent back in the 1600’s.

 I believe the disk of the clock face is made of plaster.
 Attached to the wall like a rose window, its centre holds a small grotesque mask whose cheeks are puffed out.
 The mouth, left ajar, most likely provided the point of entry for attaching the clock hands to the mechanism inside (though who has ever seen those clock hands?) while the Roman numerals circling the clock face are interspersed with small crosses.

 None of this ever excited anyone’s curiosity, including the numbers, given that the world is full of clocks with numbers done in unusual designs!

 At times, mere dots stand in for the numbers, so accustomed are we to telling time by nothing more than how the hands are positioned.
 So even if someone glanced at it now and then, the clock never drew any attention to itself.
 It was just part of the decorative scheme.

 But then one day a friend took me to where it stood, pointed up and asked: “Do you know what that is?”.
 “A clock!”
 I told him with the confidence of someone who gives an obvious answer.
 “No! – he replied – it’s a rose of the winds!”.
 A claim that left me puzzled, though my friend tried to convince me by adding: